arfatshaikhh/California-house-pricing-predictor/README.md

 code:python main.py

-Splits dataset

-Preprocesses features

-Trains model and saves artifacts
+it will Splits dataset,Preprocesses features,Trains model and saves artifacts.

 2️⃣ Run inference

 code:python main.py

-If model.pkl exists → skips training
+If model.pkl exists → skips training,Loads input.csv,Saves predictions in output.csv.

-Loads input.csv

-Saves predictions in output.csv

 *Built With: Python 3.x, pandas, numpy, scikit-learn, joblib

 *Use Cases

-Estimating housing prices for real estate companies
+1)Estimating housing prices for real estate companies

-Assisting buyers and sellers in understanding market trends
+2)Assisting buyers and sellers in understanding market trends

-Providing a base pipeline for students and researchers to experiment with ML workflows
+3)Providing a base pipeline for students and researchers to experiment with ML workflows

-Demonstrating how to build end-to-end ML projects (from preprocessing → training → inference)